 LEAD BY EXAMPLE

 The burden of making remote work effective falls mostly to the business owner.
-It is your responsibility, not just to ensure that operations go well, but more importantly, that the people you work with remain at their best in spite of the challenges.
+It is your responsibility, not just to ensure that operations go well, but more importantly, that the people you work with remain at their best despite the challenges.
 Some vital points to consider when managing a remote team are:

 - Take the time to get to know your team members individually by reaching out to them thru one-on-one meetings and initiating small talk.
 Be someone they can easily confer with on work issues and comfortably reach out to on personal matters, as well.